 At noon Byng came out on deck in a light grey coat, white breeches and a big white wig.
 He had been persuaded with difficulty to be blindfolded, on the grounds that it would not be fair to the firing party to have to see his face.
 He was escorted out onto the quarter deck, ‘with a stately pace and a composed countenance’ according to the Evening Post, to see nine marines in their scarlet uniforms lined up in three rows.
 The rear row were in reserve.
 In front of him was a cushion and a heap of sawdust, sodden from the rain.

 He knelt on the cushion, tied the blindfold round his head and held up a neatly folded white handkerchief in his right hand.
 After a few agonizing moments he dropped the handkerchief, the six marines fired and the admiral fell gently on his side.
 He was fifty-two.

-The rights and wrongs of the matter have been disputed ever since, but Byng was not a political victim and Voltaire’s comment that he was shot ‘to encourage the others’ probably hit the nail on the head.
+The rights and wrongs of the matter have been disputed ever since, but Byng was not a political victim and Voltaire’s comment in Candide, that ‘in this country, it is good to kill an admiral from time to time, in order to encourage the others’ probably hit the nail on the head.